VirtoCommerce/vc-module-elastic-search-8/README.md

 ### NLP models
 Elasticsearch offers the usage of a wide range of NLP models, including both dense and sparse vector models.
-Your choice of the language model is critical for implementing semantic search successfully.
+Your choice of language model is critical for implementing semantic search successfully.

-By default, we recommend using ELSER model.
-Elastic Learned Sparse EncodeR (ELSER) - is an NLP model trained by Elastic that enables you to perform semantic search by using sparse vector representation.
+By default, we recommend using the ELSER model.
+Elastic Learned Sparse EncodeR (ELSER) - is an NLP model trained by Elastic that enables you to perform a semantic search by using sparse vector representation.

 ### Enjoy Semantic Search
-Examples below demonstrates comparison between classic and semantic search for the same query: "Quench Your Thirst".
+Examples below demonstrate a comparison between classic and semantic search for the same query: "Quench Your Thirst".

 #### Classic Search
 ![Classic Search](./docs/media/classic-search.png)